IvanBila/ivanbila.github.io/content/blog/what-the-heck-is-npx/index.md

 `npm run` shows a list of scripts that can be run

-npm ls create-react-app --global -> check if a dependendecy is intalled globally or not we can use npx to temporarly install a package a execute it
+npm ls create-react-app --global -> check if a dependency is installed globally or not we can use npx to temporarily install a package a execute it

 ```shell
 npx create-react-app todo-app